Hampstead, Quebec: Transportation

 Two major thoroughfares exist in Hampstead.
 One is Queen Mary Road and the other is Fleet Road.
-While it is difficult to drive quickly down Queen Mary (because of all the stop signs), Fleet Road is geared for automobile traffic, with synchronized traffic lights.

 Hampstead is accessible by the following STM bus lines: 51 Édouard-Montpetit (Queen-Mary), 66 The Boulevard (Côte-Saint-Luc), 161 Van Horne (Fleet), 166 Queen Mary (Macdonald).

 There were various stages of development for Hampstead.
 The newer areas tend to be to the north and to the west.
 The city is almost completely composed of single family residences, except for the apartment buildings on Côte-Saint-Luc Road, and the duplexes and triplexes along MacDonald, Cleve, Dufferin, Heath, Holtham, Harrow and Aldred Roads.
 There are no commercial properties in the city.
 There is only one school in the city, the Hampstead Elementary School, which is public.

 At the beginning of each summer is Hampstead Day, which features a small carnival and fireworks, curated by the staff of the Hampstead Pool and of the Hampstead Day Camp.